Flattery: A crime that is not in the past

 What is usury and who is a usurer

 Usury is the granting of a loan or credit at an extremely high interest rate that is disproportionately high compared to normal interest rates.
-Usury is considered to be an unethical and illegal practice because it takes advantage of the financial distress or lack of information of the persons borrowing money.
+Usury is considered to be an unethical and illegal practice because it takes advantage of the financial distress or lack of information of those borrowing money.

 A loan shark is a person or entity that makes such loans at unreasonably high interest rates.
 Usurers often take advantage of people to whom a traditional bank will not lend money (e.g. because they are already in debt) and so resort to borrowing from private individuals or non-banking companies that take advantage of their situation and charge prohibitively high interest rates.